MidoriMeng/GPUGrass/README.md

 this Unity project is a naive implementation of:
 Zengzhi Fan , Hongwei Li , Karl Hillesland , Bin Sheng.
 Simulation and rendering for millions of grass blades.
 Proceedings of the 19th Symposium on Interactive 3D Graphics and Games.
 2015
-this project has no physics simulation
+Specifically, compares to the paper, this implementation lacks physics simulation (interactions with colliders or wind)